ckan/ckan/doc/maintaining/filestore.rst

 owner(e.g. ``resource``, ``package``, ``group``, ``something-else``) and it allows user to perform operation with file as long as user is allowed to perform corresponding operation with the owner of the file.
-For example, if file transfered to resource using :py:func:`~ckan.logic.action.file.file_ownership_transfer` API action, then any user who has permission to call ``resource_show`` for the given resource is also allowed to call ``file_show`` for the any file owned by this resource.
+For example, if file transferred to resource using :py:func:`~ckan.logic.action.file.file_ownership_transfer` API action, then any user who has permission to call ``resource_show`` for the given resource is also allowed to call ``file_show`` for the any file owned by this resource.
 To